pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-8/index.md

 ### Retrieving Microsoft Graph insights

-This update to the CLI for Microsoft 365 also brings extra's that are useful in the developer workflow.
+This update to the CLI for Microsoft 365 also brings extras that are useful in the developer workflow.
 As the API surface of the Microsoft Graph is huge, it's sometimes a lot of work to get at the latest changes in the area you are interested in.
 You can now retrieve specific API-level changes in the Microsoft Graph using the new `graph changelog list` command.
 It offers options such as digging into specific services of the Graph and querying changes within a specific timeframe.
-All from the commandline, using the tool you're familiar with.
+All from the command line, using the tool you're familiar with.

 Get a list of all changes in the Groups and Users services: